Judicial Branch Home >

 Where to go?

-You usually need to file papers for divorce in the Minnesota county where one of the spouses lives.
-Contact your local Court Administration for information on how to file for divorce in your county court.
+You usually need to file divorce forms in the District Court located in the Minnesota county where one of the spouses lives.
+Contact your local Court Administration for information on how to file for divorce in your county.

 How many hearings?